3m5/coco/README.md

 +use jQuery for DOM-manipulation

-+use ES6 standard - precompiled by babel
++use ES6 standard - transpiled by babel --> ES5 standard published to npm

 this framework is a <a href="https://www.npmjs.com/package/3m5-coco" target="npm">npm module</a>, use

 npm install 3m5-coco

-to install...

 ## Sample `application.js`